junxit/us-congress-code/title-15/chapter-2d/sec-80a-3a.md

   - **(1)** a charitable organization;
   - **(2)** a fund that is excluded from the definition of an investment company under section 80a–3(c)(10)(B) of this title; or
   - **(3)** a trust or other donative instrument described in section 80a–3(c)(10)(B) of this title, or the settlors (or potential settlors) or beneficiaries of any such trusts or other instruments.
-- **(c)** *State action* Notwithstanding subsections (a) and (b) of this section, during the 3-year period beginning on December 8, 1995, a State may enact a statute that specifically refers to this section and provides prospectively that this section shall not preempt the laws of that State referred to in this section.
+- **(c)** *State action* Notwithstanding subsections (a) and (b), during the 3-year period beginning on December 8, 1995, a State may enact a statute that specifically refers to this section and provides prospectively that this section shall not preempt the laws of that State referred to in this section.
 - **(d)** *Definitions* For purposes of this section—
   - **(1)** the term “charitable organization” means an organization described in paragraphs (1) through (5) of section 170(c) or section 501(c)(3) of title 26;
   - **(2)** the term “security” has the same meaning as in section 78c of this title; and